dflay/opera/README.md

 the particle trajectories and magnetic field maps from the BigBite and SBS magnet configurations for the GMn and GEn experiments.
-The subdirectory `bogdan` has the builds created by Bogdan, while the `flay` directory has those same builds modified by David Flay to resolve geometry meshing conflicts and updates to data storage levels and magnetic potential definitions of all materials to improve the accuracy of the output of the Opera simulation.
+The subdirectory `bogdan` has the builds created by Bogdan, while the `flay` directory has those same builds modified by David Flay to resolve geometry meshing conflicts, updates to data storage levels, and magnetic potential definitions of all materials to improve the accuracy of the output of the Opera simulation.